Building Maintenance Costs: Key Formulas to Master Your Budget

 • Grounds maintenance

-As you can see, there are common building maintenance services that almost every type of building requires, regardless of industry, like monitoring HVAC and electrical systems.
+As you can see, there are common building maintenance services that almost every type of building requires.
+Think monitoring HVAC and electrical systems.
 Here are several building maintenance costs you need to budget for when managing your physical infrastructure:

-Whether it is hiring a janitor to sweep the common-area floors or bringing in an electrician to perform more complex electrical systems work, a core component of property management and building ownership is paying tradesmen to monitor and maintain the infrastructure.
+• Labor costs: Whether it is hiring a janitor to sweep the common-area floors or bringing in an electrician to perform more complex electrical systems work, a core component of property management and building ownership is paying service providers to monitor and maintain the infrastructure.

-In order for your janitor to sweep, they will need a broom.
-Building owners can expect to regularly buy general maintenance equipment needed to keep your building functioning correctly and safely (especially for manufacturing facilities).
+• Equipment, supplies and tools: In order for your janitor to sweep, they will need a broom.
+Property owners can expect to regularly buy general maintenance equipment needed to keep your building functioning correctly and safely (especially for manufacturing facilities).
 By investing in quality tools and supplies proactively, you can extend the lifespan of your building and reduce replacement and repair costs.

-Your building needs continued inspections and proactive maintenance to catch minor problems before they grow into more complex and problematic issues.
-Various experts like electricians, plumbers and HVAC servicers should routinely be brought in to inspect and maintain the lifespan of all core building systems.
+• Ongoing, proactive maintenance: Your building needs continued inspections and proactive maintenance to catch minor problems before they grow into more complex and problematic issues.
+Various experts like electricians, plumbers and HVAC services should routinely be brought in to inspect and maintain the lifespan of all core building systems.
 Better yet, you could hire your own in-house maintenance supervisor who oversees a team of qualified maintenance team members.

-How Using a CMMS Can Help Decrease Building Maintenance Costs
+How a CMMS Can Help Decrease Building Maintenance Costs

 Using a computerized maintenance management system (CMMS) software like Coast can substantially reduce the total cost of maintaining your facility.
-Consider these helpful use cases of bringing down maintenance costs:
+Consider these helpful use cases to ensure facility-maintenance cost savings:

-You can schedule preventative maintenance months in advance to have experts inspect your key infrastructure and catch minor issues as they arise.
+Using a preventive maintenance software, you can schedule tasks months in advance to inspect key infrastructure and catch minor issues as they arise.
 Without a proactive approach to scheduling maintenance, it can be easy to let routine check-ups slip through the cracks, which can result in major issues and costly repairs.
 Coast keeps your entire maintenance schedule organized.

 Simplified Work Order Management